 o Maintain calm and patience with the Dev TL to ensure work relations are not spoilt or affected.

 o Learn the tricks of the trader faster than expected.

-o PM needs to inform the stakeholders to maintain certain control with regards to change requirements especially at such a delayed point of time where the team has completed most of the important work.
+o PM needs to inform the stakeholders to maintain certain control with regard to change requirements, especially at such a delayed point of time when the team has completed most of the important work.

 5. Finally will meet both the TL and PM together and tell them that:

 o No matter what happens, Project & work comes above everything including personal ego & attitude/behavior.

 o b.
 Will tell TL that the PM will try to be firm with stakeholders as much as possible to ensure the changes are controlled and that there is enough time for rework.

 o c.
 Will tell PM that the TL will ensure to deliver as many change requirements from stakeholders as possible up to a certain extent.
 Also if possible, protocols will be released first to check if stakeholders need any further changes.

 Swati Shukla: This kind of happens commonly.
 As a scrum master, I'd interrupt their verbal war before it blows out of proportion.
 I'd remind them it's not productive by having this discussion.
 Would instead steer the conversation toward what actions we can take in the present scenario.

 For eg. Facilitate meetings between Vinodh, Deepak & leadership to understand exact expectations.
 And clarify that team can only deliver the work as per priority & capacity.
 Once this msg is clear on both sides, Vinodh will b able to stabilize the backlog and Deepak too would be in agreement with the prioritized work.